prikhi/pencil/README.md

 ### Status

 #### [Pencil v3][pencil3] is in development by Evolus, future work on this fork will be minimal.
+#### Pencil v3 files are not backwards compatible, be sure to backup your data!

 This project was originally hosted on https://code.google.com/p/evoluspencil/ & was abandoned around 2013.
 This fork was started for new development on March